 The main focus area for this major is Electrical Engineering.
 For more details on this concentration, visit its profile page.

-Electrical Engineering is a major offered under the engineering program of study at The University of Texas at El Paso.
-We’ve gathered data and other essential information about the master’s degree program in EE, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.
+Electrical Engineering is a major offered under the engineering program of study at Carnegie Mellon University.
+Here, you’ll find out more about the major doctor’s degree program in EE, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.

-UTEP does not offer an online option for its EE master’s degree program at this time.
-To see if the school offers distance learning options in other areas, visit the UTEP Online Learning page.
+Online degrees for the Carnegie Mellon EE doctor’s degree program are not available at this time.
+To see if the school offers distance learning options in other areas, visit the Carnegie Mellon Online Learning page.

-Racial-ethnic minority graduates* made up 81.8% of the EE master’s degrees at UTEP in 2019-2020.
-This is higher than the nationwide number of 14%.
+Racial-ethnic minority graduates* made up 7.0% of the EE doctor’s degrees at Carnegie Mellon in 2019-2020.
+This is lower than the nationwide number of 9%.

 Electrical Engineering students may decide to major in one of the following focus areas.